deckhouse/deckhouse/docs/site/_includes/getting_started/existing/STEP_PREP_CONF.md

 # Deckhouse parameters
 deckhouse:
   # the release channel in use
-  releaseChannel: Beta
+  releaseChannel: Stable
   configOverrides:
     deckhouse:
       bundle: Minimal
     global:
       modules:
         # template that will be used for system apps domains within the cluster
-        # e.g., Grafana for %s.somedomain.com will be available as grafana.somedomain.com
+        # e.g., Grafana for %s.example.com will be available as grafana.example.com
-        publicDomainTemplate: "%s.somedomain.com"
+        publicDomainTemplate: "%s.example.com"
 ```
 {%- endif %}